torik42/YaLafi/README.md

 ## Extension modules for LaTeX packages

-The modules yalafi.documentclass and yalafi.packages contain further submodules that are activated by the LaTeX filter when executing
+The modules yalafi.documentclasses and yalafi.packages contain further submodules that are activated by the LaTeX filter when executing
 \\documentclass or \\usepackage, and on other occasions.